Scopes and Processes

 One Process, One Future

-Section titled “One Process, One Future”spawn(...) starts one process in the current scope and returns that process’s exit
+Section titled “One Process, One Future”spawn(...) uses one routine as the entry for one process in the current scope and

 import { sleep } from "@shajara/host";import { spawn, wait } from "@shajara/host/primitives";